Cucuteni–Trypillia culture: Textiles

 No examples of Cucuteni–Trypillia textiles have yet been found – preservation of prehistoric textiles is rare and the region does not have a suitable climate.
-However, impressions of textiles are found on pottery sherds (because the clay was placed there before it was fired).
+However, impressions of textiles are found on pottery sherds, because the clay was placed there before it was fired.
 These show that woven fabrics were common in Cucuteni–Trypillia society.

 Finds of ceramic weights with drilled holes suggest that these were manufactured with a warp-weighted loom.
-It has also been suggested that these weights, especially "disposable" examples made from poor quality clay and inadequately fired, were used to weigh down fishing nets.
+It has been suggested that these weights, especially "disposable" examples made from poor quality clay and inadequately fired, were used to weigh down fishing nets.
 These would probably have been frequently lost, explaining their inferior quality.

 Other pottery sherds with textile impressions, found at Frumușica and Cucuteni, suggest that textiles were also knitted (specifically using a technique known as nalbinding).